DentovioDentovioSign in

 Common Traps

-• using pre-2025 auxiliary charts or stale sedation summaries
+• Using pre-2025 auxiliary charts or stale sedation terminology.

 Scenario Implications